goleaf/lunar-ecom/README.md

 - **ISO 4217 codes**: Use standard ISO 4217 currency codes (e.g., GBP, USD, EUR, JPY)
 - **Decimal places**: Most currencies use 2 decimal places, but some (like JPY) use 0
 - **Default currency**: Only one currency should be marked as default
-- **Enabled status**: Only enabled currencies are typically shown in storefronts
+- **Enabled status**: Only enabled currencies are typically shown in frontends

 **Best Practices**: